What Should be in a Sick Kit?

 TEA FOR THE KIDS

 I make the kids drink a little bit of tea when they’re not feeling well.
 It’s something different, and another way to keep them hydrated.
-I like the Traditional Medicinals Cold Care Tea Just for Kids.
+I prefer the Traditional Medicinals Cold Care Tea Just for Kids.

 Not only does honey help with sore throats, but it gets my kids to drink the tea above without complaint.